Welcome, Guest. Please login or register.

 Do you make money with AMP?

 No we don't, you could call it our tribute to the nice moments the scene gives us.
-Unlike some "scene" related sites we refuse the idea of implementing any commercial banners, so AMP is and will remain 100% commercial free!
+There's commercial banner that _very_ barely helps paying for the hosting which is about €200 a year.

 Where are the files hosted?